Atlas of memory: Gordon Ford’s natural Australian garden

 “Chronologically, Ford’s work may be understood as an extension of the principles developed by Ellis Stones and Edna Walling in the post-World War Two period,” says Warner.
 “My opportunity to work on the Ford archive came about through a chance meeting with Ford’s last apprentice, landscape designer Sam Cox, just after Gwen Ford had passed away.
 I realised when I looked at Ford’s library and garden in Eltham, that this material would be important information to landscape and garden history in Australia.”

 The legacy Ford left behind is enduring.
-Early in his career, Ford worked closely with Alastair Knox, a self-taught architect and landscape designer who played a vital role in reviving the artistic community of Montsalvat in the mid-1900s.
+Early in his career, Ford worked closely with Alastair Knox, a self-taught architect and landscape designer and together they worked alongside the artistic community of Montsalvat in the mid-1900s.
 Situated in Eltham, Montsalvat was originally developed by Justus Jörgensen and possessed a small cluster of houses made of mud brick – mud brick being used out of necessity when building materials became scarce after World War Two.

 Since its inception, Montsalvat has attracted artists, musicians and writers, including painter Albert Tucker and artist Helen Lempriere, who carved many of the wooden and stone decorations.
 Montsalvat still retains a significant artistic community and continues to be an Australian landscape design landmark.
 Currently, both Montsalvat and Eltham are locations where new developments and subdivisions are restricted, maintaining the area’s status as a ‘green wedge’ suburb.